⇦ Back

 • On Ubuntu you can get this from the terminal:

-sudo apt-get install pandoc
+$ sudo apt install pandoc

-• On macOS it can be downloaded from its website.
+• On macOS it can be downloaded from its website

 Check that you have it from the terminal with:

-pandoc --version
+$ pandoc --version

-Additional Setup for Python Users:
+Additional Setup for Python Users

 If you run Python code in R Markdown it will use the python3 command in the background (ie it will use the same version of Python as when you run python3 in a terminal).
 This may be exactly what you want, in which case you can skip ahead.
-If you have multiple versions of Python installed, however, you might want to use a different version to that associated with python3, for example you might want to use Python 3.11 which is associated with the command python3.11.
+If you have multiple versions of Python installed, however, you might want to use a different version to that associated with python3, for example you might want to use Python 3.13 which is associated with the terminal command python3.13.
 That can be achieved by adding the following chunk in your R Markdown file:

 ```{r, echo = FALSE}